JTYKolesar/azure-network-protocols/README.md

 <h3>Observe SSH Traffic using Wireshark</h3>

 - From Wireshark, type "SSH" in the search bar and press ENTER (there should be no activity).
+  - A more direct way is typing "tcp.port == 22".
 - From PowerShell, type `ssh <VM2 username@Private IP address>` (this example would use **ssh linuser@10.0.0.5**).
 - When it asks if you want to continue connecting, just type "yes", then ENTER.
 - It will then ask you for the password for VM2.